KaiNorth/kainorth.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 - Ruby version [e.g. 2.6.5]

 **Additional context**
-Add any other context about the problem here.
+Add any other context About the problem here.